Saransh-cpp/MemeTastic/README.md

 # MemeTastic

+Summon and search Reddit memes anywhere and anytime!

 Frontend for Elasticsearch X Code for Cause Hackathon.
 (Winner for the hackthon - [devpost project](https://devpost.com/software/memetastic))

 ## How it works